Mount Si High School: Controversies

 In 2008, Mount Si High School was involved in a controversy over a visit by Reverend Ken Hutcherson, who was invited to speak about his experience growing up with racism.
-Some called into question his dedication to equality for all people in light of his opposition to same-sex relationships.
+Some called into question his dedication to equality for all people in light of his opposition to same-sex relationships, because of his calling the school's GSA alliance a “sex club”.
+One librarian received an email from Hutcherson, and was asked if she “wanted to be added to the list of Mount Si teachers he was pushing to have fired.”
+Hutcherson had reportedly said in an interview: “I guarantee you, my brother, you can say whatever you want about Martin Luther King, but he was not fighting for people’s rights in the bedroom.
+Do not go down that road with me.
+If you go down that road with me, you’re gonna get a fight.”
 Hutcherson then used money from his nonprofit "to fight against a $56 million bond measure that would have helped repair Mount Si High School's decaying floors, installed wheelchair accessible ramps in the school's portables, and fixed other buildings in the district (while also paying for construction of a new middle school)."

-In November, 2009, a freshman attending Mount Si High School was attacked by another student in a locker room after defending another student against anti-gay slurs.
+In November 2009, a freshman attending Mount Si High School was attacked by another student in a locker room after defending another student against anti-gay slurs.